Dneshpandey/Custom-NER_Spacyv3.1/README.md

 	Python 3.8.8 and Spacy v3.1

-Spacy v3.1 does not support or needs to be modified many things developed for Spacy v2.
+There are several changes between Spacy v3.1 and Spacy v2.

-Overview
+Overview of the model

 (Refer model/Train.py and model/Test.py)
 	Initially, the both the train and test datas are cleaned.